Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 Here are a few additional tips for your drive from Queenstown to Milford Sound

-- Embrace the weather: I’ve done this drive in the sunshine, snow, cloud and pouring rain.
-There really isn’t a bad time to drive to Milford Sound (as long as you’re a confident driver).
+• Embrace the weather: I’ve done this drive in the sunshine, snow, clouds and pouring rain.
+There isn’t a bad time to drive to Milford Sound (as long as you’re a confident driver).
 Milford Sound is beautiful in all types of weather.
 Don’t be put off if it’s a cloudy or rainy day.

-- Fuel up: make sure you have enough fuel to get to Milford Sound and back.
+• Fuel up: Ensure you have enough fuel to reach Milford Sound and back.
 There’s a small pump near the visitor centre, but it’s very expensive and not always available.
 Te Anau or Mossburn are the best options for fuelling up before you head to Milford Sound.

-- Check the roads: always check the road conditions before you leave.
-You’ll be driving through a high mountain pass which receives lots of snow and it’s not uncommon for the road to close.
-You can check conditions here.
+• Check the roads: Always check the road conditions before you leave.
+You’ll be driving through a high mountain pass that receives lots of snow, and it’s not uncommon for the road to close.
+You can check the conditions here.
 If you need to carry snow chains, Te Anau is a good option for renting them.

-- Pull over safely: be sure to use designated spots to park your car.
-I see so many tourists pulling over in random spots.
-This is incredibly dangerous.
-The Milford Sound road is full of viewpoints and places to safely pull over.
+• Pull over safely: Be sure to park your car in designated spots.
+I see so many tourists pulling over in random spots, which is incredibly dangerous.
+The Milford Sound road is full of viewpoints and places to pull over safely.